Agate Properties, Meaning, Facts and Photos

 The ancient Roman author Pliny the Elder also wrote about the properties and meaning of agate in his works 'Naturalis Historia'.

-Pliny states;
+Pliny wrote;

 "Achates was a stone formerly in high esteem, but now held in none.
 It was first found in Sicily, near a river of that name; but has since been discovered in numerous other localities.
 In size it exceeds any other stones of this class, and the varieties of it are numerous, the name varying accordingly."

-He believed those with uniform colour would render athletes invincible and said agate with the highest value has the transparency of glass.
+Pliny believed those with uniform colour would render athletes invincible and said agate with the highest value has the transparency of glass.

-Agate is one of the oldest of all minerals.
-It was highly valued by many ancient cultures including the Sumerians, Egyptians, Greeks and Romans.
+Agate, one of the oldest minerals, was highly valued by many ancient cultures, including the Sumerians, Egyptians, Greeks, and Romans.
+It was widely used for talismans, seals, vessels (containers for liquids), beads and gemstones.

 oval shaped crazy lace agate stone